Textualize/trogon/README.md

 ## Custom command name and custom help

-By default the command added will be called `tui` and the help text for it will be `Open Textual TUI.`.
+By default the command added will be called `tui` and the help text for it will be `Open Textual TUI.`

 You can customize one or both of these using the `help=` and `command=` parameters: